Risclover/blog/posts/first-post.md

 In this post, I go over the process of replicating Reddit's live chat feature from initial research all the way to completion.
 I recently managed to build this for my pixel-perfect Reddit clone, Ribbit, and wanted to document the process for anyone who might find it useful.

-> Note: This walkthrough assumes decent understanding of the languages and technologies utilized.
-The full tech > stack is listed below.
+> This walkthrough assumes decent understanding of the languages and technologies utilized.
+The full tech stack is listed below.
 I do, however, go into some detail regarding WebSockets.

 ## Tech Stack and Tools